rmechety/Headermaker/README.md

   Headermaker src_folder_you_want_to_parse header_name_you_want_to_create [-inc nameoftheheaderyouwanttoinclude ....]

 ## How to change the 42Header:
-  go to src/main.cpp and look at the to of the file. change the HEADER define.
+  go to src/main.cpp and look at the top of the file. change the HEADER define.